6 A Generation of Materialists: Anthropology in the Long Decade of the 1860s

 Female Ethnographers and Excluded Ancestors in the United States

-Given the restrictions of their time, it is somewhat remarkable to learn that there were women anthropologists who achieved considerable professional recognition and autonomy in the nineteenth century.
+Given the restrictions of their time, it is somewhat remarkable to learn that there were women anthropologists who achieved considerable professional recognition and autonomy in the 19th century.
 Two women gained particular prominence in the United States, and could be considered excluded ancestors were it not for the sizable literature that has developed around each of them.
 Each of these female ethnographers also collaborated closely with indigenous researchers of distinction who, despite growing recognition, remain underappreciated.

 Matilda “Tillie” Coxe Stevenson (1849-1915)